-As host of the television show Bar Rescue, Jon Taffer shows up to fix other people’s restaurants.
-Now he’s also looking at the casual-dining sector more broadly, and he sees signs of trouble: “They’re dinosaurs,” he says of many brands that have been around for decades, “and I think they’re facing extinction.
-All the Uber Eats in the world can’t bail them out.”
+As host of the television show Bar Rescue, Jon Taffer fixes other people's restaurants.
+But when he looked at the casual-dining sector more broadly, he saw signs of trouble: "They're dinosaurs," he says of many brands that have been around for decades, "and I think they're facing extinction.
+All the Uber Eats in the world can't bail them out."

 You're experienced in the hospitality space, but this is your first step into franchising.
 Why do it?

 I can take a beautiful steak, or any protein.
 I can season it.
 I can wrap it in a sealed, airtight, sous vide plastic package.
 I then ship it.
-It’s still fresh, with unbelievable quality and consistency.
+It's still fresh, with unbelievable quality and consistency.
 The seasoning is done by me, not the franchisee.
 Now that package of steak lasts three times longer on the shelf.
-There’s no exposed protein.
-There’s no blood dripping anywhere.
-There’s none of the cleaning or sanitation risks associated with protein.
+There's no exposed protein.
+There's no blood dripping anywhere.
+There's none of the cleaning or sanitation risks associated with protein.
 And then the food is prepared in water ovens.
-It can’t be overcooked.
-It’s simply put on a grill to sear when it’s done.
-We’ve taken back-of-house labor costs down almost 60 percent.
-Our kitchen will never run with more than two people, two and a half people.
+It can't be overcooked.
+It's simply put on a grill to sear when it's done.
+We've taken back-of-house labor costs down almost 60%.
+Our kitchen will never run with more than two people, three people.

 As experienced franchise operators looked at your concept, what questions did they have that surprised you?

-The answer is, I’m shocked.
-Because we’ve heard from mostly multi-unit franchisees.
+The answer is, I'm shocked.
+Because we've heard from mostly multi-unit franchisees.
 Every one of them has some tired buildings, some tired concepts.
-I can’t mention names, but a company is looking at converting a number of units.
-We’ve heard from two airport space operators; we’re in discussion at 12 locations on that.
-There’s another individual with hundreds of franchise units; we’re talking with him about it.
-So yeah, what we’re finding is two things: People are interested in building new Taffer’s Taverns, but existing franchisees are really interested in converting underperforming units.
-And that’s exciting because these are people who know the business.
+What we're finding is two things: People are interested in building new Taffer's Taverns, but existing franchisees are really interested in converting underperforming units.
+That's exciting, because these are people who know the business.

 Yes.
-For example, we’ll provide music programs targeted to each restaurant.
-If Elton John is coming to a city, that city will get a propensity of Elton John music.
-In a bar environment, music and entertainment drive length of stay.
-Length of stay drives sales.
-The longer you stay, the more you drink.
-We can connect hourly revenue reports to what music is playing each hour.
-We can track beats per minute to sales.
-The other thing we’re doing is using a smart POS program we put together with Shift4, which does all sorts of market analysis.
-So I know when tickets come in, I know when tickets go out, I know how long it took to produce, I know how it was produced, and I know what music was being played.
+For example, we're using a smart POS [point-of-sale] program we put together with Shift4, which does all sorts of market analysis.
+So I know when tickets come in, I know when tickets go out, I know how long it took to produce, and I know how it was produced.
 Then, we have infused all the to-go platforms into the POS system.
-If you go into a restaurant today, there’s a tablet for Uber Eats.
-There’s a tablet for DoorDash.
-There’s a tablet for every one of those.
+If you go into a restaurant today, there's a tablet for Uber Eats.
+There's a tablet for DoorDash.
+There's a tablet for every one of those.
 We put it all into our POS system.
-So when you’re ringing it in, you just hit Uber.
-I’ll know when the Uber order came in, I’ll know when it went into the POS system, I’ll know when it came out of the POS system, and I’ll know when it gets into the Uber car.
+So when you're ringing it in, you just hit Uber.
+I'll know when the Uber order came in, I'll know when it went into the POS system, I'll know when it came out of the POS system, and I'll know when it gets into the Uber car.